Xetera/GyazoPlusPlus/README.md

 ## Limitations:

-* Does not work retroactively, only on new pictures that are taken
+* Does not work retroactively, only on new pictures that are taken after the extension is installed.
-* You have to wait for the picture to actually load for it to get saved
+* You have to wait for the picture to actually load for it to get saved.
-* Loading gallery sometimes does not work (will be fixed)
+* Loading gallery sometimes does not work (will be fixed).
-* Links are deleted when you uninstall the extension
+* Links are deleted when you uninstall the extension.
 * Possibly very buggy for ninja users but then again, why are you using this if you're ninja?